About CEN

 Annika Andreasen, CEN Vice-President Technical

 Mrs Annika Andreasen is the CEO of the Swedish Institute for Standards, SIS.
 At SIS she previously held the position of Head of Standardization.
 Before SIS, she built a career in the private sector, working in a variety of leadership positions for two of Sweden’s most important multinational companies, Saab AB (2008-2017) and Ericsson AB (1992-2008).
 A software engineer by training, Mrs Andreasen started her career as a business consultant.
 She holds a degree in Electronics and Data from Blekinge University and studied Marketing and Business Economics at Uppsala University.
 After serving two years as a CEN Board Member, she was elected as CEN’s Vice-President Technical for a two-year mandate starting in January 2022.
+She has been re-elected for a second two-year mandate (2024-2025)

 Olivier Peyrat, CEN Vice-President Policy

 Mr Olivier Peyrat has been Director General of the French Association for Standardization (AFNOR) since 2003.
 He has completed studies at the Ecole Polytechnique, the École nationale supérieure des télécommunications (ENST), Ecole des Hautes Etudes Commerciales (Executive MBA) and INSEAD Business School.
 Mr Peyrat has a long-standing professional experience in the fields of certification and standardization and has chaired numerous standardization committees and groups at national, European and international levels.
 He became Vice-President (Finance) of ISO in January 2013.
 He is an Ingénieur en Chef au Corps des Mines (Hon) and Chevalier de la Légion d’Honneur.
 He has been elected to serve as CEN Vice-President Policy for a two-year mandate starting in January 2022.
+He has been re-elected for another two-year mandate (2024-2026)

 Urs Fischer, Switzerland

 Mr Urs Fischer is the CEO of the Swiss Association for Standards, SNV, since 2017.
 Before SNV, he built a career in the private sector, working in a variety of positions for a series of companies, in Switzerland and internationally: an aircraft engineer by training, he started in aircraft maintenance to then move on to leadership positions in the space and aircraft industry.
 His last position before joining SNV was as Head of Product Technology at Vetropack AG.
 He also built an extensive expertise in European and international standardization, serving as a national delegate for both CEN and ISO.
 Mr Fischer holds a degree in Aircraft Engineering from Transair College in Geneva and a second degree in Mechanical Engineering from ITA College ITA in Zürich.
-He was elected as CEN’s Board Member for a two-year mandate starting in January 2022.
+He was elected as CEN’s Board Member since January 2022.

 Francisco Javier Garcia Diaz, Spain

 Mr Javier García Díaz is the Director General of the Spanish Association for Standardization (UNE) since 2017.
 Previously to this, he was Standards Director and Head of International Standardization Affairs of the Spanish Association for Standardization and certification (AENOR) but also Pre-Accession Advisor of the European Commission to Bulgaria in the field of Free Movement of Goods and member of the CEN and the CENELEC Technical Boards (BT).
 Between 2008 and 2013, he was Chairman of the Technical Committee Management Group of the CEN/BT.
 He served as chair of the CEN Strategic Advisory Group on Services.
 Mr García Díaz is a graduate in chemical engineering from the Complutense University in Madrid, holds postgraduate qualifications in Business Administration and Marketing Management.
 He followed Diplomatic Studies at the Ministry of Foreign Affairs.
-He is currently ISO Vice-President Technical management elect and CEN Board Member.
+He is currently ISO Vice-President Technical management and he was elected as CEN Board Member for a two-year mandate starting in 2023.

-Pambos Kamas, Cyprus
+Pambos Kammas, Cyprus

-Mr Pambos Kammas has been the Director of Standardization for the Cyprus Organisation for Standardization (CYS) since 2006.
+Mr Pambos Kammas holds a BBA in Management from Cyprus College, in Nicosia, and an MBA in Marketing from the University of New Haven in the USA.
+He has been the Director of Standardization for the Cyprus Organization for Standardization (CYS) since 2006.
 In this position, he has represented CYS in the CEN and CENELEC General Assembly since 2007.
 He is also the Director of CYS Vocational Training Center.
 Before this, from 2004 to 2006 Mr Kammas was Director for Certification at the Cyprus Certification Company, where he started working after more than a decade at OEB, the "Cyprus Employers' and Industrialists' Federation".
+At the European level, he has covered a series of roles: among others, Mr Kammas was an elected member of CEN's Administrative Council (CA) for 2 consequent 2-year terms(2014-2017), and Chair of CEN's Certification Board from 2015 to 2017 and member of CENELEC's CA from 2011 to 2012.
+Furthermore, he was a member of the CENELEC Technical Board (BT) from 2006 and 2008 and of CEN BT from 2007 to 2014.
+He was elected as CEN’s Board Member for a two-year mandate starting in January 2023.

 Ruggero Lensi, Italy